upenndigitalscholarship/monuments-research-group/essay/Seattle.md

 > saved the Union from being destroyed by the red-handed murderers with
 > Lee at their helm.[^5]

-Once again, the comparison between Lee and Benedict Arnold was invoked to appeal to ideals of patriotism and loyalty.
+The comparison between Lee and Benedict Arnold sought to activate American ideals of patriotism and loyalty---and contempt for treason.
 And a sharp, intensely frustrated accusation was lobbied at northern politicians whom these journalists saw as trying to curry favor with Southern states---a common criticism levied by northern Black newspapers.
 In a short article, the *Seattle Republican* also covered a dispute between two veterans---one Confederate, one Union---over the placing of the statue of Lee in Statuary Hall.
-According to the article, the Confederate callously assaulted the Union veteran.[^6]
+According to the article, the Confederate had callously assaulted the Union veteran.[^6]

 Somewhat later, the *Enterprise* published two articles on confederate commemoration in a three-month span.
 The first was a scathing commentary